deanhiller/webpieces/README.md

  * embeddablewebserver - a webserver with http 2 support
  * httpclient - An http client with http 2 support

-"Composition over inheritance" is a well documented ideal.
-Generally speaking, after years of development a developer comes to understand why composition is preferred over inheritance.
-It is generally more flexible to changing requirements.
-In this regard, I also believe "libraries over frameworks" is much of the same and there are many frameworks like netty, http servers, etc. that I believe you could actually do as a library that would be more composable(ie. embeddablewebserver and embeddablehttpproxy are BOTH libraries not frameworks!!!!!).
-Basically, webpieces is trying to follow the 'libraries over frameworks' idiom.
-Creating a main method is easy, and with webpieces, you have so much more control.....lastly, you can swap ANY piece in these libraries by just bindingin a different piece via one line of java code.  ie. These are very hackable libraries to support many different needs

 channelmanager - a very thin layer on nio for speed asyncserver - a thin wrapper on channelmanager to create a one call tcp server